Nonimmigrant Visas for Nurses

 The Law Firm of Shihab & Associates can assess your situation and help you determine the right avenue to pursue.
 Our immigration attorneys in Columbus serve clients globally with additional locations in Fairfax, VA, Cleveland, OH, Southfield, MI, and Washington.
 We are eager to assist health care professionals like you.

-Call us at (888) 915-5057 or contact us online.
+Call us at (888) 915-5057 or contact us online to speak with a non-immigrant visa lawyer for foreign nurses.
 We have offices in Columbus Ohio, Cleveland Ohio, Southfield Michigan, Fairfax, VA, and Washington, D.C.

 How To Obtain Permanent Residence As A Foreign Nurse